Bedlam Theatre: Today

 The auditorium can accommodate 90 patrons.
 The theatre also has a bar and cafe.

-The building is the United Kingdom's oldest student-run theatre and one of Edinburgh's leading smaller venues.
+The building is the United Kingdom's oldest fully student-run theatre and one of Edinburgh's leading smaller (but nevertheless mighty) venues.
 In addition to around 40 productions staged each year by EUTC, it can host up to eight shows a day during the Edinburgh Fringe, when it is numbered Fringe Venue 49.
-Throughout the year, the theatre is also home to the Improverts improvisational comedy troupe.
-Since 2012, the theatre has been part of Creative Carbon Scotland's Green Arts Initiative and has promoted awareness of environmental issues through shows as well as using sustainable proactices.
+Throughout the year, the theatre is also home to improvisational comedy troupe The Improverts, who are the longest running comedy troupe in Edinburgh.
+Since 2012, the theatre has been part of Creative Carbon Scotland's Green Arts Initiative and has promoted awareness of environmental issues through shows as well as using sustainable practices.
 Work with the initiative has included, in 2013, Dramatic Impact: a green theatre festival.
 In 2015, the theatre adopted e-ticketing as an environmental measure.

 Building

 With the Disruption, the Free Church moved to erect buildings as quickly as possible with comfort and safety being the only requirements.
 In this context, Thomas Hamilton emerged as an arbiter or architectural taste for the new denomination.
 At the New North Free Church, he was pitched against David Cousin and George Smith in a competition to choose the design of the church.
 After his design was accepted, Hamilton argued unsuccessfully for the addition of a spire to the building.